The Best Ideas in Smart Home Technology

 What’s on the Horizon?

-Companies are working on evolving even more smart home gadgets, such as more mobile robots that will not only clean the house but also keep us company.
+Companies are working on evolving even more smart home gadgets, such as noise canceling systems for those working from home and more mobile robots that will not only clean the house but also keep us company.
 We’ll see greater home conferencing options, finally giving us the video calling we’ve long seen in movies about the future.
 As for steam showers?
 Next Gyn, a site that specializes in smart home technology, predicts that “someday spa-like experiences will be featured in most homes,” and thinks that highly personalized aromatherapy will come to market.